caoool/gethigh/README.md

   * Please go over the tutorial at first to have a general picture of how meteor executes
   * Make sure to read [the CoffeeScript version](https://github.com/meteor/todos/tree/CoffeeScript) after finish the tutorial because we will be using CoffeeScript in this project
 * [Meteor guide](https://guide.meteor.com/)
-  * Recommended for both frontend and backend developers
+  * Recommended for both front-end and backend developers
   * Backend developers need to focus on all sections except VIEW
-  * Frontend developers need to focus on VIEW but also will need to have some basic understanding of other elements
+  * Front-end developers need to focus on VIEW but also will need to have some basic understanding of other elements
   * No need to read it too carefully since we will have sample projects
 * [Meteor doc](http://docs.meteor.com/)
   * References, mainly for backend